Forge Pond Park, 245 King St, Hanover, MA 02339, USA

 This trail leads from Forge Pond Park, through the woods, to the spot where French’s Stream and the Drinkwater River flow together.
 There is a footbridge at the site, which offers views both up- and downstream.
 Before the bridge, there is a smaller loop trail off to the side (marked with red blazes) with up-close access to French’s Stream.
 The French’s Stream Trail continues along the edge through the woods to 678 Circuit Street in Hanover, where there is another marked trailhead.
 This is a short walk from the Ellis Baseball Fields.

 Another trail, also marked in red, continues from the footbridge, through a power easement meadow, and then through woodlands along the outer edge of Forge Pond Park, in both Hanover and Rockland (totaling about a mile).
-The property it traverses is Rockland’s 14-acre Summer Street Conservation Land.
+The property it traverses is Rockland’s 14-acre Summer Street Conservation Lands.
 Extending for about a mile, it connects with the Old Rockland Fireworks Loop Trail, and then with the Clark Bog Trail, both of which can be accessed at Forge Pond Park.

 Please see separate listings for more details on